πŸ“– Creating a Web Page

 HTML5 Semantic Elements

-Contains introductory content or navigation links.
+Defines introductory content, site-wide banners, or navigation links.

-Holds the primary content of the page.
+Represents the primary content area of your page β€” only one per page.

 <p>